 Some of the benefits of CFD trading are that you can trade on margin, and you can go short (sell) if you think prices will go down or go long (buy) if you think prices will rise.
-CFDs have many advantages and are tax efficient in the UK, meaning there is no stamp duty to pay.
+CFDs have many advantages and are tax efficient in the UK, meaning that there is no stamp duty to pay.
 Please note, tax treatment depends on individual circumstances and can change or may differ in a jurisdiction other than the UK.
 You can also use CFD trades to hedge an existing physical portfolio.
 With a CFD trading account, our clients can choose between trading at home and on-the-go, as our platform is very flexible for traders of all backgrounds.

 With CFD trading, you don't buy or sell the underlying asset (for example a physical share, currency pair or commodity).
-You buy or sell a number of units for a particular financial instrument, depending on whether you think prices will go up or down.
+Instead, you buy or sell a number of units for a particular financial instrument, depending on whether you think prices will go up or down.
 We offer CFDs on a wide range of global markets, covering currency pairs, stock indices, commodities, shares and treasuries.
 An example of one of our most popular stock indices is the UK 100, which aggregates the price movements of all the stocks listed on the UK's FTSE 100 index.

 For every point the price of the instrument moves in your favour, you gain multiples of the number of CFD units you have bought or sold.
 For every point the price moves against you, you will make a loss.